MIMI-wfp/West-Africa-LSFF-Analysis/README.md

 🧪 Methods (summary)

-Data: Household Consumption and Expenditure Surveys (HCES) from 10 West African countries
+Data: Household Consumption and Expenditure Surveys (HCES) from 10 West African countries.
-Framework: Nutrient supply modeling using household apparent intakes, converted to adult female equivalent (AFE)
 Estimates:
 MPI and % of households at risk of inadequacy for vitamin A, iron, zinc, folate, vitamin B12 and Food vehicle reach and median per capita daily consumption for major staples

 📊 Key Results (high‑level)

-National MPIs ranged 0.56–0.73, indicating widespread inadequacy 50% of households vulnerable to iron, zinc, and folate inadequacy across all countries, Vitamin A and B12 inadequacy substantial in several contexts, Vulnerability is geographically patterned and higher among poorer households,
+National MPIs ranged 0.56–0.73, indicating widespread inadequacy.
+50% of households vulnerable to iron, zinc, and folate inadequacy across all countries, Vitamin A and B12 inadequacy substantial in several contexts, Vulnerability is geographically patterned and higher among poorer households,